Wangxinqian/Academic/_pages/about.md

 News
 ======
+- **[July 2025]** As a tutor, our course, INTE2401/2402 Cloud Security (Semester 2, 2025), has been awarded the Top Five Course with the highest OSI in STEM College.
+Thank you to all enrolled students and every member of the teaching team.
+- **[Feb 2025]** I present my paper at NDSS 2025.
 - **[Dec 2024]** As a tutor, our course, NTE2547/2580 Security Testing (Semester 2, 2024), has been awarded the Top Five Course with the highest OSI in STEM College.
 A big thank you to everyone who enrolled in the course and to all the members of the teaching team.
 - **[Dec 2024]** I present my paper at WISE 2024.
 - **[Nov 2024]** I present a poster at the School of Computing Technologies’ Doctoral Colloquium.